tkardi/writeup/content/post/2018/05/21/calculating-a-polygon-mesh.md

 where st_within(ay_lines_shift_right.midpoint, ay.shape);
 {{</ highlight >}}

-To transfer the left/right A3 unit id values to the noded layer add some columns yet again (and while we're at it, lets add the A2 and A1 unit identifiers aswell):
+To transfer the left/right A3 unit id values to the previously noded layer add some columns yet again (and while we're at it, lets add the A2 and A1 unit identifiers aswell):

 {{< highlight sql >}}
 alter table ay_lines_merged_full add column left_a3 varchar(4);
 alter table ay_lines_merged_full add column right_a3 varchar(4);